 Mary L. Landrieu

 Senator Mary Landrieu served in the United States Senate for three terms, first elected in 1996.
 During her tenure, she was a member (and then Chair) of the Senate Energy and Natural Resources Committee, as well as a member of the Senate Armed Services Committee, the Appropriations Committee, and Chair of the Small Business and Entrepreneurship Committee.
 In her role as Chair of the Small Business Committee, she was the lead sponsor of the Small Business Jobs Act of 2010, which helped to create and retain over 650,000 American jobs.
 Prior to serving in the U.S. Senate, she served in the Louisiana State Legislature from 1979 - 1987.
 In 1987, she was elected State Treasurer and served with distinction for two terms.
 Senator Landrieu currently serves as Senior Policy Advisor at Van Ness Feldman LLP, a law and government relations firm, specializing in energy, environment and natural resources law.
 Senator Landrieu also serves on the Board of Directors of Tyler Technologies, Inc. (NYSE: TYL), where she serves on the nominating and governance committee.
-Senator Landrieu received a Bachelor of Science from Louisiana State University.
+Senator Landrieu earned a bachelor of arts from Louisiana State University.